-When you join our family in the College of Agriculture and Life Sciences, you join a diverse community of renowned scholars in improving people’s lives worldwide.
+When you join our family in the Texas A&M College of Agriculture and Life Sciences, you join a diverse community of renowned scholars in improving people’s lives worldwide.

 We focus on five societal Grand Challenges: how to feed our world, enrich our youth, grow our economy, improve our health and protect our environment.